-This page titled 8.10: Hypothesis Testing (4 of 5) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Lumen Learning.
+This page titled 8.10: Hypothesis Testing (3 of 5) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Bill Pelz via source content that was edited to the style and standards of the LibreTexts platform.

-• Recognize type I and type II errors.
+· Recognize type I and type II errors.